onwordi/JACC/README.md

 # CAJC _ Shopping list :purse:
-This project is live on heroku:
+This project is live on [heroku](https://jacc-shopping.herokuapp.com/)

 ## :computer: To run the project locally computer
 1. Clone of fork the repo